 ARTICLE 43 – PRINTING AND POSTING OF AGREEMENT

 43.1 Printing of Agreement.
 The University will distribute copies of this agreement to current employees via campus mail who have not opted out of receiving a hard copy.
 The University will print sufficient copies of this Agreement for such purposes.
-Management will provide the Chief Steward with a monthly list of new employees to distribute a copy of this agreement.
+The University will provide the Chief Steward with a monthly list of new employees to discharge his/her duty to participate in New Employee Orientation and distribute a copy of this agreement.

 43.2 Posting of Agreement.
-The University will make this Agreement available on the University’s web site and provide a copy to the Union in both word and pdf electronic format no later than January 1, 2017.
+The University will make this Agreement available on the University’s web site in draft on completion of negotiations and provide a copy to the Union in both word and pdf electronic format no later than January 1, 2019.

-ARTICLE 44 – NO STRIKE
+ARTICLE 44 – NO STRIKE/NO LOCKOUTS

 44.1 No Strikes.
 Nothing in this Agreement permits or grants to any employee the right to strike or refuse to perform his or her official duty.